Cape Flattery is considered to be the northwesternmost point of the lower 48 states, at the very tip of the Olympic Peninsula in Washington.

 Rates are currently $40 a night for a site with full hookups, but they also have a large fenced meadow near the north end of the facility with dry camping spots for tents, trailers, and campervans.

 A variety of cabins are offered at the resort as well.
 They have a homey, rustic feel to them with modern amenities like a flatscreen TV.
-Each one’s complete with a stocked kitchenette (minus food) and a comfy queen bed.
+Each one is furnished with a stocked kitchenette (minus food) and a comfy queen bed.
 Some cabins can also accommodate larger groups and guests with pets.

 Other cabins feature a front deck with chairs, picnic tables, and fire pits.
 Most have breathtaking views of the ocean with a private sandy beach just across the way.
 You can read more about each one on their website here.